AMZ-Racing/fsd-resources/README.md

 <a name="reports"></a>
 # Reports
 This section is devoted to share Reports dealing with or related to, Formula Student Driverless Vehicles.

+<a name="presentations"></a>
+# Presentations
+This section is devoted to share Presentations related to Formula Student Driverless Vehicles

+- AMZ driverless FSG Workshop concept presentations: [link]() is this private?
+- AMZ driverless ROSCON conference: Autonomous Racing Car for Formula Student Driverless [link](https://vimeo.com/236115599)

 <a name="videos"></a>
 # Videos